 Prerequisite: 50% in Science 10.

 It is recommended the students have finished Math 10 or are taking it concurrently.
 This course deals with topics such as solutions, gases, stoichiometry, bonding and acids and bases.
 The next course in this sequence is Chemistry 30.
-For more information about Biology 20, refer to the Program of Studies.
+For more information about Chemistry 20, refer to the Program of Studies.

 Chemistry 30 (5 credits)